What is achalasia?

 The exact cause of achalasia is unknown.
 Studies have proposed an association with autoimmune, viral and neurodegenerative triggers that may lead to the loss of inhibitory neurons in the nerves in the esophagus that coordinate esophageal contractions and relaxation of the LES during a meal.

 An upper endoscopy allows your child's doctor to use an endoscope (a long, thin tube) to look at the lining of your child's esophagus, stomach and proximal small bowel.
-This is done to confirm the absence of mechanical obstruction, and exclude infectious and inflammatory causes of presenting symptoms.
+This is done to confirm the absence of any mechanical obstruction and exclude any infectious and inflammatory causes of presenting symptoms.
 In achalasia, an upper endoscopy may reveal retention of liquids and solids in the esophagus or a dilated esophagus.

 Timed barium esophagogram (TBE)

 Esophageal manometry measures the rhythm and coordination of muscle contractions in your child’s esophagus during swallowing.
 During esophageal manometry, a thin, flexible tube is inserted through the nose, down the esophagus and into the stomach.
-Esophageal manometry is the gold standard diagnostic test in achalasia and reveals lack of esophageal motility and impaired relaxation of the LES.
+Esophageal manometry is the gold standard diagnostic test in diagnosing achalasia and reveals the lack of esophageal motility and impaired relaxation of the LES.

-EndoFLIP is a novel device composed of a catheter (thin tube) that is inserted in the esophagus during an endoscopy with a small balloon in the tip that is inflated when placed across the LES and measures its diameter and stiffness.
+EndoFLIP is a novel device composed of a catheter (thin tube) that is inserted in the esophagus during an endoscopy with a small balloon at the tip that is then inflated when placed across the LES and measures its diameter and stiffness.
 The EndoFLIP allows the physician to visualize any narrowing at the moment of the study and decide if the area requires dilation.